-Fixed Assets are stated at cost or as revalued as the case may be, less
+Fixed Assets are stated at cost of acquisition or construction, less

-Fixed Assets acquired under fnance lease are capitalised at the lower
+Fixed assets acquired under finance lease are capitalised at the lower

-of their face value and present value of the minimum lease
+of their fair value and the present value of the minimum lease

 The Company reviews the carrying amounts of tangible and intangible